brunoceleste/Coulis/README.md

 ## Execution ##

 `exec` can be used with or without a block.
-If used without block, it will return the output directly, otherwise an instance of `Process::Status`.
+If used without a block, it will return the output directly, otherwise an instance of `Process::Status`.

 ``` ruby
 process = Curl.options {